This post may contain affiliate links.

-While I’m soaking, a young man beside me half stands on the bench and takes a mouthful of water from the spout in the wall that feeds the pool.
+While I was soaking, a young man took a mouthful of water from the spout in the wall that feeds the pool.

-Another rule of Budapest baths, I soon discover, is not to stay in too long, no matter how tempting.
-Limp as a steamed asparagus, I stagger out and over to the cold pool, a refrigerator-shaped dunking pool intended to lower the body temperature.
-I put my foot in but the shock of cold water makes me retreat.
+Another rule of Budapest baths, I soon discovered, is not to stay in too long, no matter how tempting.
+I was limp as a steamed asparagus when I staggered out and aimed for the cold pool, a refrigerator-shaped dunking pool intended to lower the body temperature.
+I put my foot in but the shock of cold water made me retreat.

 Moving from hot to cold is a Budapest bathing must

-The same man who reprimanded the spout drinker motions that I should submerge quickly into the cold pool.
-He seems to know the ropes and – for all I know – could be a famous literary person, so I hold my breath and plunge in.
+The same man who had reprimanded the spout drinker motioned I should submerge quickly into the cold pool.
+He seemed to know the ropes and – for all I knew – could have be a famous literary person, so I held my breath and plunged in.